Oscar Huldschinsky: Art collection

 Oscar Huldschinsky, who was a founding member of the Kaiser Friedrich Museum Association, invested part of his money in an extensive art collection that included paintings by Sandro Botticelli, Tiepolo, Rembrandt, Frans Hals, Jacob van Ruisdael and Peter Paul Rubens.
 He gave the Berlin museums several generous foundations.
-For example, the National Gallery received the pastel painting Entertainment from Edgar Degas and the sculpture The Thinker from Auguste Rodin, and the Gemäldegalerie received the Lamentation of Christ from Hugo van der Goes and Maria with the Child from the workshop of Jan van Scorel.
+For example, the National Gallery received the pastel painting Entertainment by Edgar Degas and the sculpture The Thinker by Auguste Rodin, and the Gemäldegalerie received the Lamentation of Christ by Hugo van der Goes and Maria with the Child from the workshop of Jan van Scorel.
 In 1898 Wilhelm von Bode, who advised Huldschinsky on his purchases, presented the Huldschinsky collection in the Berlin picture gallery.
 In 1909 he published a brochure on Huldschinsky's collection.
 In 1926, Huldschinsky was painted by Max Liebermann.
-Oscar Huldschinsky had to auction some of his works of art in 1928 after he lost all of his property in Upper Silesia in the referendum in Upper Silesia in 1921.
+Oscar Huldschinsky had to auction some of his works of art in 1928 after he lost all of his property in Upper Silesia in the 1921 Upper Silesia plebiscite.